-Community consultation was conducted on April 24, 2012 by Kali Watson of the Hawaiian Community Development Board.
+Community consultation for the archaeological inventory survey was conducted on April 24, 2012 by Kali Watson of the Hawaiian Community Development Board.
 A presentation was given at the Nanakuli Hawaiian Homestead Community Association meeting regarding the proposed solar farm to be constructed on the subject property.
 The presentation was well received, and the Nanakuli Hawaiian Homestead Community Association Board voted unanimously in support of the project.

 Keala Pono Archaeological Consulting has also consulted with Patti Barbee and Kali Watson of Mana Elua throughout the duration of the project.
-This was done through phone calls, emails, and meetings between April 2012 and June 2012.
+This was done through phone calls, emails, and meetings between April and June 2012.
 Mana Elua was not able to provide any information on historic usage of the property or the presence of any potential undocumented archaeological sites.

 In addition, Windy McElroy of Keala Pono and Patti Barbee of Mana Elua met with Deona Naboa and Pua Aiu of SHPD on April 26, 2012 to discuss the project.
-The SHPD staff requested a full inventory survey to be conducted of the entire parcel, as new methods and technology have been developed since the prior surveys were done (Haun 1991, Beardsley 2001).
-The results of that survey are presented here.
+The SHPD staff requested a full inventory survey to be conducted of the entire parcel, as new methods and technology have been developed since the prior surveys were done (Haun 1991; Beardsley 2001).
+This was completed in May 2012 (McElroy and Elison 2013).